 How many people do you need to have in a room before you have a better than 50% chance of at least two people sharing a birthday?
 The answer is surprisingly low.

-An article all about the probability of winning the National Lottery jackpot or its smaller prizes.
+This is an article about the probability of winning the National Lottery jackpot or its smaller prizes.

 For basic fractions, go to the 'Insert' tab and click 'Symbol'.
 By scrolling down, you will be able to find several simple fractions ready for you to insert.